alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 I have many next steps identified, but I'll put here the ones related to the content of this post.

-- [x] Update comments form --> March 17, 2022 --> giscus plugin have been integrated
+- [x] Update comments form --> March 17, 2022 --> A form was available and comments were recorded in a database
-- [x] Show comments in the posts --> January 27, 2023 --> giscus plugin have been integrated to my web
+- [x] Show comments in the posts --> January 27, 2023 --> `giscus` plugin has been integrated into my web
 - [ ] Automate Mail subscription
 - [ ] Migrate AWS Amplify Web to S3 + CloudFront + AWS Certificate Manager + Developer Tools